Anthony Joshua’s body transformation from a skinny Nigerian kid to a two-time heavyweight champion is incredible.

 There will be no frills.

-There is no YouTube, no boxing, and education is ‘I want you to be a doctor or a lawyer.’
+There is no YouTube, no boxing, and education is limited to ‘I want you to be a doctor or a lawyer.’

 JOIN SUN VEGAS AND RECEIVE A FREE £10 BONUS WITH THOUSANDS OF GAMES TO PLAY AND NO DEPOSIT REQUIRED (T&Cs apply).